mycoboco/quokka/README.md

         #strip> strip \\

-  makes `quokka` strip off all instances of `\`.
+  does `quokka` strip off all instances of `\`.
 In most cases, the smart auto-completion explained below helps you not to forget escaping spaces.

 5. Smart auto-completion

-  The recent version of `quokka` support the smart auto-completion that is _smart_ in the sense that it is aware of the input context and suggests appropriate words.
-For example, pressing a tab key after `HDTV` when `quokka` expects arguments for `replace` shows every partial string starting with `HDTV` in file names to rename.
-This helps you to stop using a mouse to copy and paste characters from your terminal screen.
+  The recent versions of `quokka` support the smart auto-completion that is _smart_ in the sense that it is aware of the input context and suggests appropriate words.
+For example, pressing a `tab` key after `HDTV` when `quokka` expects arguments for the `replace` command shows every partial string starting with `HDTV` in file names to rename.
+This helps you to avoid annoying use of your mouse to copy characters from your terminal screen.

 If you have a question or suggestion, do not hesitate to contact me via email (woong.jun at gmail.com) or web (http://code.woong.org/).